hans-jorg/efm32gg-stk3700-gcc-cmsis/README.md

 It assumes a basic knowledge of C. It consists of many small projects, each introducing one, and sometimes two, aspects of the development process.

+A [companion text](Developing-for-the-EFM32GG-STK3700-using-gcc-and-makefiles.pdf) describes the projects and the source code.
-Appendices show how to install the needed tools, how to use them and the structure of a project.
+[Another text](Installing-Tools.md) shows how to install the needed tools, how to use them and the structure of a project.

 The EFM32GG-STK3700 Development Board
 -------------------------------------